Klpowell2/hpxml/guide/source/program_administrator/introduction.rst

 efficiency programs with the implementation of the Building Performance Institute (BPI) BPI-2100 and BPI-2200 data standards commonly referred to as ("HPXML").
-The adoption of these data standards offers programs a wealth of opportunities to grow your energy efficiency initiatives, while significantly reducing your costs.
-Combined with the companion technical guide for software implementers, this document should provide you with the tools you need to identify the potential for data standards in your jurisdiction and give you the basic guidance for developing an implementation plan that meets your program needs.
+The adoption of these data standards offers programs a wealth of opportunities to grow energy efficiency initiatives, while significantly reducing  costs.
+Combined with the companion technical guide for software implementers, this document should provide the tools needed to identify the potential for data standards in your jurisdiction and the basic guidance for developing an implementation plan that meets program needs.

 What are the BPI Data Standards?
 ********************************

-The BPI data standards are designed to  help you collect and transfer information about residential building characteristics and project information.
+The BPI data standards are designed to  help collect and transfer information about residential building characteristics and project information.
-You can share this data with any party involved in a home performance or energy-efficiency program, including contractors, program administrators, utilities, federal agencies, and others.
-This gives you a standardized way to collect project information and to share that information to facilitate market growth.
+This data can be shared with any party involved in a home performance or energy-efficiency program, including contractors, program administrators, utilities, federal agencies, and others.
+This gives programs a standardized way to collect project information and to share that information to facilitate market growth.

-The two primary data standards, BPI-2100 and BPI-2200 are closely related and are used together to implement HPXML:
+The two BPI-authored data standards, BPI-2100 and BPI-2200, are closely related and are used together to implement HPXML:

 BPI-2100-S-2013: Standard for Home Performance-Related Data Transfer